drfahadhameedkhan/social-science-digital-age/README.md

 ## 🙏 Acknowledgements

-The author acknowledges the open-source communities behind Python, R, scikit-learn, NetworkX, HuggingFace Transformers, PyMC, and the broader computational social science community.
-The book engages critically and constructively with foundational scholarship including Lazer et al. (2009), Salganik (2018), Chouldechova (2017), Nissenbaum (2010), and the Open Science Collaboration (2015).
+The author acknowledges the open-source communities behind Python, R, scikit-learn, NetworkX, HuggingFace Transformers, PyMC and the broader computational social science community.
+The book engages critically and constructively with foundational scholarship including Lazer et al. (2009), Salganik (2018), Chouldechova (2017), Nissenbaum (2010) and the Open Science Collaboration (2015).

 ---

 ## 📜 License

 - **All code** in this repository: [MIT License](LICENSE)
-- **All written content, exercises, and figures**: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — free to use with attribution
+- **All written content, exercises and figures**: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) — free to use with attribution

 ---

 <div align="center">

-**Fahad Hameed Khan, PhD** | Post-Doctoral Research Fellow | Rawalpindi, Pakistan
+**Fahad Hameed Khan, PhD** | Independant Researcher | Karachi, Pakistan

 *Research interests: Computational criminology · Geospatial ML · Transnational networks · Science of science · Counter-narcotics policy*